 To develop and effective three-way partnership between children, parents and school.

 Good relationships mean that pupils communicate with staff easily and naturally.
 The annually elected School Council, which includes pupils from Year 3 to Year 8, represents the views of the pupils to the Headmaster and senior staff.
 Small tutor groups (10-12 pupils) create a relaxed forum for discussion and healthy debate.
 Prefects, especially the Head and Deputy Head Prefects) represent the views of the pupils to the Headmaster and the Deputy Head (School Management).

 The school communicates with parents through weekly Newsletters, regular emailed updates, 3-weekly report cards which are emailed home, and good lines of communication between tutors and parents, whose children, if they have more than one, normally have the same tutor.
 The Headmaster hosts regular coffee mornings with parents from a year group or two, at which concerns can be raised, as well as annual “Open Forums”, which are open to all parents.
 Of course, the Headmaster is always happy to meet with parents to discuss issues of concern.

 As a Catholic School, to offer the experience of living in a Christian community and to encourage a personal relationship with God through prayer and participation in worship.

-Father Kenneth Macnab is our School Chaplain, a role he also carries out at The Oratory School.
+Father Kenneth Macnab is our School Chaplain.
 As a priest he is a very visible presence in the lives of the pupils, saying Mass several times a week as well as interacting with the children in innumerable less formal ways, such as on the Year 7 cultural and spiritual trip to Rome.
 We pray every day, so prayer becomes a normal part of the rhythm of the pupils’ day, and we back this up with “Thought for the Day” spiritual talks by the Headmaster and other staff in Assemblies.